obiwanjacobi/Zlang/docs/types/error.md

     return Error("Failed.", err)    // overrides the Error type
 ```

-Wrap this construction code into a function for easy of use:
+Wrap this construction code into a function for ease of use:

 ```C#
 MyError(msg: Str, p: U8): MyError